jupyterhub/jupyterhub/docs/source/reference/oauth.md

 ## Full sequence of OAuth in JupyterHub

-Let's go through the above OAuth process in JupyterHub, with specific examples of each HTTP request and what information is contained.
+Let's go through the above OAuth process in JupyterHub, with specific examples of each HTTP request and what information it contains.
 For bonus points, we are using the double-OAuth example of JupyterHub configured with GitHubOAuthenticator.

 To disambiguate, we will call the OAuth process where JupyterHub is the **provider** "internal OAuth,"